 For Americans, this is probably the most important day of World War II next to (or in front of) Pearl Harbor.

 This is because the fall of France had made the US realize the seriousness of the situation in Europe and dramatically increase the appetite for war.

 As a result, when formal declarations first came in December 1941, the goal was always to invade and regain France before crashing into the German mainland and starving the Nazis of their source of power.
 This made D-Day the much-anticipated beginning of what many believed would be the final phase of the war.

 After securing a costly victory at Normandy, the Allied forces were finally on mainland Europe, and throughout the summer of 1944, Americans — working with large contingents of British and Canadian soldiers — fought their way through France, into Belgium and the Netherlands.

-Germany decided to make a counteroffensive in the winter of 1944/45, which led to the Battle of the Bulge, one of the more famous battles of WWII due to the difficult conditions and the very real possibility of a German victory that would have extended the war.
+Nazi Germany decided to make a counteroffensive in the winter of 1944/45, which led to the Battle of the Bulge, one of the more famous battles of World War II due to the difficult conditions and the very real possibility of a German victory that would have extended the war.

-Stopping Hitler, though, allowed Allied forces to move further east into Germany, and when the Soviets entered Berlin in 1945, Hitler committed suicide and the Germans issued their formal, unconditional surrender on May 7th of that year.
+Stopping Hitler, though, allowed Allied forces to move further east into Germany, and when the Soviets entered Berlin in 1945, Hitler committed suicide and the German forces issued their formal, unconditional surrender on May 7th of that year.

 In the US, May 7th became known as V-E (Victory in Europe) Day and was celebrated with fanfare in the streets.